Liam-zel/SJSInterpreter/README.md

 # SJSInterpreter
 The shitty interpreter for the Shitty javascript language!
-A language that is unlike javascript at all!
+A language that isn't javascript at all!

 ### __Master__
 Has all files originally worked with